its0v3r/Linux-MAC-Changer/README.md

-# Python Linux MAC Changer 1.0.0
+# Linux MAC Changer 1.0.0

 ## What is this script?